alexharri/website/posts/encoding-declension.md

 //=> "2;ur,,i,s"
 ```

 This was not the case prior to compressing the trie -- only the original input keys returned a value in the original trie.

+Lookups in the compressed trie return

+ * <Ts>{'"2;ur,i,i,ar"'}</Ts> for all lookup keys matching `*fur`, and
+ * <Ts>{'"2;ur,,i,s"'}</Ts> for all lookup keys matching `*tur`.

-The compressed trie returns a value for keys that match one of the suffix patterns it _inferred_ from the input data.
+The compressed trie has, in some sense, "learned" the suffix patterns of the input data, and returns values based on that.

 Names in the input data ending in `*tur` always resolved to the same value so the <Node>r->u->t</Node> subtree was compressed — same with `*fur`.
 However, there were multiple values for names ending in `*ur` so the tree diverges after <Node>r->u</Node>: